 The bottom line

 Rain or shine, Texas or North Dakota, Harley Davidson or Yamaha, always remember your helmet.
-According to recent studies, 41% of fatally-injured motorcycle riders and 51% of fatally-injured passengers were not wearing helmets.
+According to recent studies, helmets are estimated to reduce fatalities among motorcycle riders by 37 percent and among passengers by 41 percent.
 So whether or not helmets are required by law in your state, be smart and wear one anyway.
 And check out our motorcycle safety tips for even more ways to stay safe on your bike.

 Get a motorcycle quote.